The Outer Stellar Halos of Galaxies: how Radial Merger Mass Deposition, Shells and Streams depend on Infall-Orbit

 \section{Acknowledgements}

+We would like to thank the reviewer for his/her insightful comments and constructive remarks.
 The Simulations were run at the Leibniz Computing Center, Germany, as part of the project pr86re.
-US and BPM acknowledge an Emmy Noether grant funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) with the project number MO 2979/1-1.
+UPS and BPM acknowledge an Emmy Noether grant funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) with the project number MO 2979/1-1.